Salam-Razak/software/README.md

 <br>

-## STAGE 3: Send Realtime Data to Server
+## STAGE 3: Send Real Time Data to Django Server

 The ESP8266 device transmits temperature and humidity data from the DHT11 sensor to the Django web server using HTTP POST requests.
 The Django web application then updates the temperature and humidity readings dynamically, with a delay of approximately 5 seconds, without requiring the user to manually refresh the page.
 This ensures that the displayed status of temperature and humidity remains up-to-date without any user intervention.